Creating a Workspace

 How It Works

 When you create a workspace, Hawkra provisions an isolated environment with its own encryption key for sensitive data.
-The user who creates the workspace automatically becomes the Owner and has full control over every aspect of it.
+The creator automatically becomes the Owner.
+Workspaces have a lifecycle status: Active, Completed, or Archived.
+Only active workspaces allow modifications.

 Key Actions